melsman/feigenbaum/README.md

 The application is quite easy to extend to cover new equations; see the source code for details.

-## Building Birfucation Diagrams for Recurrences
+## Building Bifurcation Diagrams for Recurrences

 Each supported recurrence system is defined by giving a concrete record matching the following type: